ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-3-1.md

-Chapter 16: Techniques for Understanding the Psychology of Self-Discipline
+Techniques for Understanding the Psychology of Self-Discipline
 ==========================================================================

 Understanding the psychology of self-discipline is crucial for entrepreneurs striving to enhance their personal responsibility and accountability.
 This chapter explores various techniques that can deepen one's comprehension of the psychological aspects underlying self-discipline.